magicxor/Unspotifier/README.md

 # Unspotifier
-Shows detailed info about track/album/artist/playlist by Spotify URI
+A telegram bot that shows detailed info about track/album/artist/playlist by Spotify URI

 ## Usage